-As discussed here, although an assault must be "intentional” to create liability in a personal injury case.
+An assault must be "intentional" in order to create liability in a personal injury case.
 "Intentional" usually means that the defendant (the perpetrator of the alleged assault) meant to commit the act that made the other person (the plaintiff) apprehend they were about to be hit, attacked, etc. (Assault is one of a handful of so-called "intentional torts" that can form the basis of a personal injury lawsuit in civil court.)

-In a criminal assault case, the prosecution must prove that the defendant acted with an intent to assault the victim, or at least place the victim in fear of immediate harm.
-In other words, to be found guilty of criminal assault, a judge or jury must find beyond a reasonable doubt that the defendant wanted to assault the victim or recklessly ignored that he or she appeared to be assaulting the victim.
-The central question in the criminal assault case is whether the defendant had a criminal intent (called the “mens rea” in legal terminology).
+In a criminal assault case, the prosecution usually must prove that the defendant acted with an intent to assault the victim, or at least place the victim in fear of immediate harm.
+In other words, to be found guilty of criminal assault, a judge or jury must find beyond a reasonable doubt that the defendant wanted to assault the victim or make it seem as if an assault was imminent.
+One of the central question in the criminal process is whether the defendant had the requisite criminal intent (called the “mens rea” in legal terminology).

 A criminal assault charge is prosecuted in criminal court.
-This means that a district attorney or other public attorney is in charge of the case against the defendant -- the victim will have little say in how the case is conducted, although he or she could be called as a witness.
+This means that a district attorney or other public official is in charge of the case against the defendant.
+The victim will have little say in how the case is conducted, although he or she could be called as a witness.

 The victim in the criminal assault case becomes the plaintiff in a civil assault case if he or she decides to sue the defendant for damages (a criminal case isn’t necessary before the plaintiff can sue in civil court).
-When this happens, the plaintiff is in control of his or her own case (usually along with a lawyer), and the state or other public official is not involved.
+When this happens, the plaintiff is in control of his or her own case (usually along with a lawyer), and the state or public officials are not involved.
 If the plaintiff wins, the defendant does not receive a jail sentence or any other type of punishment, but must pay whatever amount of financial compensation the jury or court orders.
-Unless the case is brought in small claims court, an assault case will involve a trial by jury.
+Unless the case is brought in small claims court, an assault case will usually involve a trial by jury.

 If the state decides to prosecute a defendant for criminal assault, the defendant cannot be sued in civil court for the same assault until the criminal case has concluded.
 If a civil case is already under way when a criminal case starts, the civil case is typically “stayed” (i.e. put on pause) until the criminal case has concluded.

 The findings in a criminal case (a "guilty" or "not guilty" verdict, a plea agreement, and any “findings of fact”) can usually be used as evidence in a civil case under a doctrine called "collateral estoppel," a complex rule that determines whether criminal findings can be used without having to prove everything a second time in the civil case.
-It's difficult for even highly skilled attorneys to predict how a judge might apply collateral estoppel, but the general rule is that if the defendant had a full and fair opportunity to plead his case in the criminal trial, the results from the criminal trial will be applied in the civil court case.
+It's difficult for even highly-skilled attorneys to predict how a judge might apply collateral estoppel, but the general rule is that if the defendant had a full and fair opportunity to plead his or her case in the criminal trial, the results from the criminal trial will likely be applied in the civil court case.